coinkite/coinkite-tap-proto/README.md

 # Coinkite Tap Protocol

-A Tap protocol python helper app
+1. the protocol specification
+2. python library to talking it
+3. (maybe) examples/libraries in other languages